AmbireTech/adex-protocol/README.md

 ## Intro

-AdEx originated in 2017 as a decentralized ad exchange for digital advertising, and subsequently evolved into a full protocol for decentralized digital advertising.
+AdEx is an open, trust-minimized protocol & stack for digital advertising that reduces ad fraud, malvertising and protects user privacy.
+It originated in 2017 as a decentralized ad exchange for digital advertising, and later evolved into a full-stack solution.

 The AdEx protocol facilitates trading of advertising space/time, as well as the subsequent verification and proof that it actually occurred.
 Essentially, it covers all interactions between publishers, advertisers and end users.
 The protocol combines traditional peer-to-peer technology, cryptography and blockchain.